Axway/amplify-fusion-labs/deployment/README.md

 ## Lab 5

-In this lab we'll revert our project back to v1, make modifications and then version it to v3 and deploy it.
+In this lab we'll revert our project back to v1 in DESIGN, make modifications and then version it to v3 and deploy it.

 * Make sure you have only one tab open and switch to Designer module and DESIGN mode
 * Open your project and click on the history icon and click on the 3 dots next to v1